loophp/collection/docs/pages/api.rst

 unfold
 ~~~~~~

-Create a collection by yielding from a callback with a initial value.
+Create a collection by yielding from a callback with an initial value.

 .. warning:: The callback return values are reused as callback arguments at the next callback call.